Stoner19/BismuthTools/README.md

 Tools for the Bismuth Cryptocurrency

-This repository contains tools I personally use for the Bismuth Cryptocurrency
+This repository contains tools for the Bismuth Cryptocurrency

 For license see LICENSE file

-The tool is intended for personal use.

-There is a web version based on webpy in the WebEdition folder

 See releases for pre-compiled versions